vikp6/Interactive-Lab-Hub/Lab 2/README.md

 ![Sketch1](./Sketch1.png "Sketch 1")
 ![Sketch2](./Sketch2.png "Sketch 2")

 While I was brainstorming how one could uniquely tell that time is passing I thought of the seasons of the year.
 Having lived in Texas for the past few years, I didn't get to experience all 4 seasons like I would here in the northeast.
 Now that I'm back, I thought a cool way to keep track of time is knowing how many days until the Next season.
 That's was the idea behind my custom clock.
-I attempted to include the image of my sketch in the README however it is not appearing for some reason.
-It is the file IMG_4138.jpeg in the repo.

 \*\*\***A copy of your code should be in your Lab 2 Github repo.**\*\*\*